StonedEdge/Retro-Lite-CM4/README.md

 * Dmcke5 for designing the case assets, including machining our prototypes, code and much more.
 Wouldn't have been possible to complete this without you
 * Gmanmodz for always being an inspiration for me to get into building handhelds and the modding scene
-* YveltalGriffin for suggesting various hardware changes and reviews to PCB/schematics, as well as generally being open and willing to help
+* YveltalGriffin/Mackie, for suggesting various hardware changes and reviews to PCB/schematics.
+His help was invaluable in learning new things about PCB design
 * Juckett D, for creating the Aegis CM4 and offering tips and tricks along the way.
 Check out his work here: https://github.com/juckettd